 Simple English definitions for legal terms

-Read a random definition: CAN-SPAM Act of 2003: Businesses Promoted by Spammers
+Read a random definition: document of title

 An origination fee is a fee that a borrower pays to a lender when applying for a loan.
 This fee is paid upfront and is usually a percentage of the loan amount.
 The lender uses this fee to cover the costs of processing the loan application.
 Origination fees can be negotiable, and borrowers may be able to get a lower fee for larger loan amounts.
 The government has put limits on loan origination fees to protect borrowers.